 Injuries to the head, back, neck and chest are common in car accidents, but the severity varies depending on the circumstances of the accident.
-Here are common types of injuries that affect those areas:
+Here are common types of personal injuries that affect these areas:

 Head and Back Injuries

 - Traumatic Brain Injury (TBI) – One of the most serious types of car accident injuries, that can range from a mild concussion to a coma.
 Drivers and passengers alike are at risk of hitting their heads against steering wheels, dashboards, or windows in a collision.
-An injury of this magnitude can also lead to a loss of hearing, problems with vision, and skull fractures.
-Extensive treatment and long-term medical care may be a necessity after sustaining such injuries.
+A traumatic brain injury of this magnitude can also lead to a loss of hearing, problems with vision, and skull fractures.
+Extensive treatment and long-term medical care may be a necessity after sustaining such brain injuries.

 - Spinal Cord Injury – Also a very serious car accident injury, which can cause paralysis or a loss of feeling in the arms, hands, legs or feet.
 Sustaining any damage to the spinal cord can cause significant nerve damage.